A Short Guide to Act References

 Occasionally there was more than one session within a regnal year, in which case the chapter numbers ran from 1 for each session and it is necessary to include the session as well, abbreviated "session", "st", or "s." – an example of this would be "24 Geo 3 s.2 c.8".

 However, given the complications of the above you may be glad to know that beginning from the 1840s, Acts have generally been given a "short title" to be used as a form of standard citation that is shorter than the full title and clearer than the regnal year reference.
 Most earlier Acts have been given short titles retrospectively by statute, and they are listed with these in the official Chronological Table of the Statutes published by the Stationery Office.
 These are used here where available and known.
 They consist of a few words and the calendar year, e.g. "53 Geo 3 c.68" is the "Postage, etc. Act 1813".

 Unfortunately, the same titles have been used more than once for a number of older Acts – e.g. there are three separate Acts listed as the "Postage Act 1825".
 In the lists here, the chapter number is given after the name when this is this case – this is purely in order to note the situation for the avoidance of confusion, and is not part of the official name of the Act.
 Occasionally, the stated short title clearly seems to be wrong with reference to the scope of the Act – where this happens, a note has been added.

-The above refers to "Public General Acts".
-There are separate sequences of numbers for "Local Acts", typically used for such things as the construction of new buildings, railways etc, or for rules relating to particular local government bodies.
-These are referred to using lowercase Roman numerals – so for example the "Post Office (Sites) Act 1903" is "3 Edw 7 c.clvi".
+The above refers to "Public General Acts", or the regular Acts of Parliament.
+There are separate sequences of numbers for "Local Acts", typically used for such things as authorising the construction of new buildings, railways etc, or for rules relating to particular local government bodies.
+These are referred to using lowercase Roman numerals for the chapter numbers – so for example the "Post Office (Sites) Act 1903" is "3 Edw 7 c.clvi".